benbjohnson/litestream.io/content/getting-started/basic.md

 INSERT INTO fruits (name, color) VALUES ('grape', 'blue');
 ```

-Litestream will replicate to S3 _every 10 seconds_ by default so you'll need to
-wait for that time to pass and then you can restore your database again to a
-new `fruits3.db` file:
+Then you can restore your database from our S3 backup to a new `fruits3.db` file:

 ```
 litestream restore -o fruits3.db s3://mybkt.litestream.io/fruits.db